 Pick your favorites.
 Broccoli, spinach, kale, collard greens, cauliflower.
 These cruciferous vegetables are packed with vitamins, nutrients and antioxidants.

-And there’s at least six reasons to add more leafy greens to your diet this spring.
+And there are at least six benefits of eating leafy greens that make them worth adding to your diet this spring.
 Research shows the nutritional properties of leafy greens can help:

 - Prevent heart disease

 - Lower the risk for dementia and age-related memory loss

 - Prevent certain types of cancer

 Want to add more leafy greens to your diet?
 Try: